What are the cheapest cars to run?

 Perhaps more interestingly, some of the cheapest EVs to run can only now be purchased secondhand in Australia – so there are some bargains to be had on price as well as running costs.

-Note: Assumption for costs use VESR's default settings of 13,000km a year driven, 35c/kWh for electricity and 220c per litre for fuel for all comparisons.
+Note: Assumption for costs below use VESR's default settings of 13,000km a year driven, 35c/kWh for electricity for all comparisons.
+The chart above uses GVG default settings of 14,000km and year, 30c/kWh for its calculations.

 Read our guide here on buying an EV secondhand in Australia